ScriptRaccoon/Cell-Simulation/README.md

 ![Screenshot](./screenshot3.png)

-There can be at most 1000 cells and at most 3 foods.
+There can be at most 1000 cells and 4 foods at a time.